mmgordon82/BurpSuiteInstaller/README.md

 After the installation is complete, download and run the [patcher for Windows](https://github.com/mmgordon82/BurpSuiteInstaller/releases/latest) and run it.

+**Note:** If the installer is unable to find the path, enter the path manually inside double quotes i.e. " ".

 ## Utilities

 ### Remove License and Configurations